sonvt1710/ImmersiveLimitPosts/deep-learning-with-game-engines/deep-learning-with-game-engines.md

 I trained a Mask R-CNN on a custom synthetic image dataset of cigarette butts.
 This didn't use any game engines, but it was a good intro to cutting edge image segmentation neural networks.
 It's not super practical to run these neural nets alongside game engines right now because of the sheer amount of graphics compute required, but I think we'll see a lot more of it in the coming years.
 I initially planned on using Blender to generate cigarette butt renders, but ended up using Python instead.

 ### **[Started]** Exploring Unity ML Agents
 Unity has released an open source project called [ML Agents](https://github.com/Unity-Technologies/ml-agents), which is a framework for training Machine Learning agents (or characters) to navigate simple 3d worlds with neural networks.
-I've started playing with it, but I'm still getting the grasp of it.
-I don't have a specific project in mind yet.
+I'm currently working on training a pig agent to find truffles with stereo smell.
+Watching pigs spin and slide around has been pretty funny.

 ### Create a 2D Image Dataset with a Game Engine, then Train a CNN
 There are some interesting examples of training image detection neural networks on rendered images.
 For example, [several research groups have used Grand Theft Auto 5](https://playing-for-benchmarks.org/overview/) to create training images.
 I'd like to create my own system to do this.